gch1p/thinkpad-bios-software-flashing-guide/README.md

 # License

-This documented is licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) terms.
+This document is licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) terms.